softcite/softcite-extractions/README.md

 # Softcite Extractions from Open Access Literature

-The softcite-extractions dataset is a collection of ML-identified mentions of software detected in about 24 million academic papers.
+The softcite-extractions-oa dataset is a collection of ML-identified mentions of software detected in about 24 million academic papers.
 The papers are all open access papers available circa 2024.
-The extractions were created from academic PDFs using the Softcite Grobid model and pipeline, which was trained on the Softcite Annotations dataset v2.
-See https://github.com/softcite/ for details and papers.
+The extractions were created from academic PDFs using the [Softcite mention extraction toolchain](https://github.com/softcite#mention-extraction-tool-chain), which is built on the [Grobid](https://github.com/kermitt2/grobid) model trained on the [Softcite Annotations dataset v2](https://github.com/softcite/softcite_dataset_v2).
+More details available at the [Softcite Org home page](https://github.com/softcite/).

+This work used JetStream 2 at Indiana through allocation CIS220172 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) program, which is supported by National Science Foundation grants #2138259, #2138286, #2138307, #2137603, and #2138296.

 ## The data model